2023 Best Computer Science Schools

 Top 25 Top Schools in Computer Science

 Our 2023 rankings named California Institute of Technology the best school in the United States for computer science students.
-Located in the city of Pasadena, Caltech is a private not-for-profit school with a small student population.
+Located in the medium-sized city of Pasadena, Caltech is a private not-for-profit college with a small student population.

 You’ll be in good company if you decide to attend Harvey Mudd College.
 It ranked #2 on our 2023 Best Computer Science Schools list.
-Located in the suburb of Claremont, Harvey Mudd College is a private not-for-profit college with a small student population.
+Located in the suburb of Claremont, Harvey Mudd College is a private not-for-profit school with a fairly small student population.

 On average, compsci graduates from Harvey Mudd College take out $21,250 in student loans while working on their degree.